UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A fixed-rate plan provides budget stability by locking in your price per therm for the duration of the contract, which is incredibly helpful during winter price spikes.
 Variable rates change monthly based on market conditions, offering flexibility without cancellation fees, but they carry the risk of sudden cost increases during peak heating season.

-What is a Monthly Recurring Charge (MRC) on my gas bill?
+What is a monthly recurring charge (MRC) on my gas bill?

 The MRC is an administrative fee charged by your retail marketer that you pay every month, regardless of how much gas you actually consume.
 It covers the company’s internal costs for customer service, billing operations, and general account maintenance.